 While credit scores are very important, Chase credit card approval depends on several other factors as well.
 For example, applicants need to have enough income to make payments on the card.
 Chase will also look at your monthly housing costs and existing debts when considering your application.

-If you want to get a better sense of your approval odds before applying for a Chase credit card, you can always check to see if you’re pre-qualified for any offers on the Chase website.
+If you’re already a Chase customer and want to get a better sense of your approval odds before applying for a Chase credit card, you can always check to see if you’re pre-qualified for any offers on the Chase website.
 Pre-qualifying does not guarantee approval, but it does indicate that you have pretty good odds of getting approved for certain cards, and it won’t affect your credit score.

 Be sure to check your credit score regularly to assess your chances of meeting the Chase credit card credit score requirements.
 Chase also has an online pre-approval tool that gives you an indication of how well your credit stacks up without having to formally apply.